Sharp is a big name in TV. It always has been.

 Sharp was the first to manufacture and sell Japan-made TV sets back in the 1950s.
 Sharp has broken the record for the largest ever LCD TV time and time again and Sharp was the first ever company to create a commercially available 8K TV.

-Its sets may not be the go-to TVs that they once were back in the day, but they’re a) ever-present in two of the biggest US retailers in Best Buy and Walmart, and b) at prices tempting enough to turn your eyes from big (and pricier) TV brands like Samsung, LG and Sony.
-If it’s panel inches per dollar that you’re after, then look no further.
-There are plenty available on Black Friday 2019 and Cyber Monday.
+Its sets may not be the go-to TVs that they once were back in the day, but they're out there and available for sale in both the UK (Currys (opens in new tab)) and US (Best Buy (opens in new tab)) and at prices tempting enough to turn your eyes from big (and pricier) TV brands like Samsung, LG and Sony.
+If it’s panel inches per pound/dollar that you’re after, then look no further.

-Sharp TVs are 4K, HDR-supporting and fitted with the very popular Roku TV platform.
+Sharp TVs are 4K, HDR-supporting and fitted with the very popular Roku TV platform in the US.
 But of course, buying a TV is about much more than just specs.
 So, should you buy a Sharp TV or shouldn’t you?

 It's worth noting that if you're buying a Sharp TV in the US right now... you might not actually be buying a Sharp TV at all.
 The Sharp Corporation of Japan sold its rights to make and sell TVs under its name in the Americas (apart from Brazil) to Chinese TV company Hisense back in 2015 when Sharp was in considerable financial difficulty.
 So, for now and for the last few years, if you’ve bought a Sharp TV in the US, you’ve really bought a rebadged Hisense.

-In May 2019, though, under new Taiwanese parent company Foxconn, Sharp had financially turned itself around enough to buy back those rights from Hisense and Sharp-made Sharp TVs are expected to go back on sale in the US some time towards the end of 2019.
+In May 2019, though, under new Taiwanese parent company Foxconn, Sharp had financially turned itself around enough to buy back those rights from Hisense and Sharp-made Sharp TVs are expected to be back on sale in the US since the end of 2019.

 Whether Hisense-made or Sharp-made, here are the Sharp TVs currently on the shelves...

-A 58in 4K HDR TV with built-in Roku giving owners built-in access to the likes of Disney+, Apple TV+, Netflix, Hulu, YouTube and Prime Video.
-Plus, Sling TV - 40% off your first two months (new subscribers only).View Deal
+A 55in 4K HDR TV with built-in Roku giving owners built-in access to the likes of Disney+, Apple TV+, Netflix, Hulu, YouTube and Prime Video.

 Are Sharp TVs any good?